Skip to main content

 FRN 380is Topics in French Cultural Studies-Immigration and Sexuality (4 Credits)

 This course explains how gender and sexuality have been politicized in immigration debates in France, from the 1920s to the present.
 Students examine both cultural productions and social science texts: memoirs, psychoanalytical literature, activist statements, sociological studies, feature films, fashion, performance art, blogs and news reports.
 France has historically been the leading European host country for immigrants, a multiplicity of origins reflected in its current demographic make-up.
-Topics include: the hyper-sexualization of black and brown bodies, France as a Mediterranean culture, immigrant loneliness in Europe, intermarriage and demographic change, the veil and niqab, as well as sexual nationalism and homo-nationalism. {F}
+Topics include: the hyper-sexualization of black and brown bodies, France as a Mediterranean culture, immigrant loneliness in Europe, intermarriage and demographic change, the veil and niqab, as well as sexual nationalism and homo-nationalism.
+Restrictions: FRN 380 may be repeated once with a different topic. {F}

 Fall, Spring, Variable